Skip to main content

 In our fourth blog of the series, we take a look at a life-changing initiative designed to enhance the wellbeing through creativity of children with lifelong health conditions in Tipperary, Clare and Limerick.
 We also feature an ambitious and exciting music-centred initiative which aspires to enrich the lives, health and wellbeing of vulnerable community members living in Dublin.

-Creativity Changing Young Lives in the Mid-West – Tipperary County Council in partnership with Clare and Limerick County Councils
+Creativity Changing Young Lives in the Mid-West – Tipperary County Council in partnership with Clare County Council and Limerick City and County Council

 The Creative Ireland and Healthy Ireland departments within Tipperary, Limerick and Clare County Councils, along with staff from the HSE, are partnering with Helium Arts to provide the programme.